OSS "Stinger" Covert Cigarette Guns

 What was the OSS Stinger?

-The OSS Stinger was a clandestine, disposable .22 Short pistol produced by the OSS for covert operations during World War II.
-It was designed to be concealed and used for assassination or close-quarters engagements.
+The OSS Stinger was a clandestine, disposable .22 Short caliber pistol produced by the OSS during World War II.
+It was designed to be concealed, often disguised as a cigarette pack or clipped like a pen, for covert operations and assassinations.

 How did the OSS Stinger fire?

-Early T1 models suffered from significant reliability issues, including a 6% misfire rate due to weak springs and striker release problems.
-They also had dangerous barrel burst potential.
+No, the early T1 models suffered from significant reliability issues, including a reported 6% misfire rate due to weak springs, striker release problems, and dangerous barrel failures.
+The T2 model aimed to rectify these issues with a reinforced design.

 Related News